srujana-16/Opinion-Epidemic-Vaccination-Dynamics/README.md

 ### How to Run

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine.<br>
-2. Navigate to the project directory in your terminal.
+2. Navigate to the project directory in your terminal.<br>
 3. Install the required packages using pip:
    ```
    pip install -r requirements.txt